arachne-framework/arachne-docs/docs/modules/arachne-core.md

 <h1>Arachne Core</h1>

-The Core module defines the basic high-level concepts and code used to bootstrap an Arachne application.
+The `:org.arachne-framework/arachne-core` module defines the basic high-level concepts and code used to bootstrap an Arachne application.

 ## Concepts